garmoshka-mo/mo-wire/README.md

 ## Methods

-- resolve(...) - triggers success callback, any amount of arguments
+- resolve(...) - triggers `success`, any amount of arguments
-- reject(...) - triggers failure callback, any amount of arguments
+- reject(...) - triggers `failure`, any amount of arguments
-- branch() - creates new Wire, which copies failures to parent
+- branch() - creates new Wire, which translates failure to parent

 `resolve` and `reject` will trigger corresponding callback only once.